 The Pegasus Physicians Retreat, 2014

-The Pegasus Physicians have regular readings on the Stanford campus in January, March, July, and September.
-Please check back for upcoming locations, dates, and themes for readings.
+The Pegasus Physicians have regular events on the Stanford campus in January, March, July, and September, and a joint poetry and music event with the St. Lawrence String Quartet in November.
+Please check back for upcoming locations, dates, and themes for events.

-The Pegasus Physicians is an independent group that closely collaborates with the Arts, Humanities & Medicine Program at the Stanford School of Medicine:
+The Pegasus Physicians is an independent group that closely collaborates with the Medicine & the Muse Medical Humanities & Arts Program at the Stanford School of Medicine.

 Jackie Genovese, MA, Program Coordinator

-Our Web Master, Becky Hall, is also a freelance writer/editor who has experience writing, editing, and revising clinical papers, textbook chapters, lay audience books, and creative nonfiction.
-Please click here to download Becky's CV, or to contact her about writing, editing, or website projects, please email her at: firstname.lastname@example.org.
+Our Web Master, Becky Hall, is a freelance writer/editor who has experience writing, editing, and revising clinical papers, textbook chapters, clinical handbooks, lay audience books, and creative nonfiction print and on-line publications.
+Please click here to visit Becky's website, or to contact her about writing, editing, or website projects, please email her at: firstname.lastname@example.org.